2021 Street Resurfacing Program

-The 2016 Street Resurfacing Program construction is starting on June 17 and expected to be completed in September 2016.
-This project will involve grinding and resurfacing various streets.
-The City Council has awarded the project to Geneva Construction Company from Aurora on May 16, 2016 meeting.
-Residents will receive a construction notice one weeks prior to start of work.
+The 2021 Street Resurfacing Program construction started in August 2021.
+This project involved grinding and resurfacing various streets.
+Residents will receive a construction notice (PDF) one week prior to the start of work.
+At this time, the Contractor is working on the West side of the town.
+Work on East side of town will start on August 26.
 An interactive construction season map is also available to get the latest update on all construction activities within the City of Batavia.
+Builders Paving from Hillside, IL was awarded the contract this year.
+Click here to see the list of streets that will be resurfaced in 2021 construction season.

 Provide Batavia residents and businesses with safe, drive-able roadway surfaces by resurfacing deteriorated streets.